Digital predistortion of power amplifiers is a concept of linearization. with the aim to improve performance and efficiency.

 In the digital predistortion technique, a predistorter precedes the power amplifier, and the cascaded configuration of both exhibits linearity and constant signal gain.
 By including a predistorter, the power amplifier can be operated up to the saturation region without compromising the linear characteristics.
 The digital predistorter expands the non-linearity in the baseband and compensates for the compressing characteristics of the power amplifier.

-The figure above shows the concept of digital predistortion of power amplifiers.
 The communication baseband signal u(n) is pre-distorted to maintain the overall performance and efficiency of the power amplifier.
 The pre-distorted signal x(n) is given as input to the power amplifier.
 Generally, the transfer function of digital pre-distortion is designed so that it is the inverse transfer function of the power amplifier.
 In that case, the output signal y(n) is equal to u(n), without any non-linearities.

 The challenging part of digital predistortion is in finding a model with the inverse transfer function of the power amplifier.
 The predistorters should also appropriately address any changes in the power amplifier characteristics due to temperature or component aging.